abdulrahmanAlotaibi/fullstack-roadmap/README.md

 ### Saudi Digital Academy

-A saudi initiative aimed to equipe young saudis with the skills needed in fields such as web/mobile development, Data Analysics, AI, and Game Devepment.
+A saudi initiative aimed to equip young saudis with the skills needed in fields such as web/mobile development, Data Analytics, AI, and Game Devepment.

 - [Website](https://sda.edu.sa/)